fastforwardlabs/few-shot-text-classification/README.md

 ├── cml         # This folder contains scripts that facilitate the project launch on CML.
 ├── data        # This folder contains starter data, and is where text embeddings will live.
 ├── scripts     # This is where all the code that does something lives.
-├── notebooks   # This contains several Jupyter and Colab notebooks that accompany the report and demonstrate basic usage.
+├── notebooks   # This contains several Jupyter/Colab notebooks that accompany the report and demonstrate basic usage.
 └── fewshot     # A small library of useful functions.
 ```

 There are also `images` and  `tests` directories that are unimportant and can be ignored.
 Let's examine each of the important folders in turn.

+### `apps`
+The application accompanying this project comes with a launcher script to assist launching an [Application](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications.html) with CDSW/CML.
+To launch the applications in another environment, run the code inside the launcher file, with the prefixed `!` removed.
+You may need to specify different ports.

+### `cml`
+This script facilitates the automated project setup on CML and is triggered by the declarative pipeline as defined in the `.project-metadata.yaml` file found in the project's root directory.

 ### `fewshot`
 ```